plaintextmarketing/marketing-in-plain-text/README.md

 - **Go-to-Market Assets:** Blogs, collateral, positioning briefs, launch outlines, and messaging frameworks.
 - **Product Marketing Examples:** Slides, enablement docs, and campaigns.
 - **Dev-Centric Content:** Pieces that simplify complex topics such as CI/CD pipelines, container security, and policy as code.
-- **Portfolio Decks:** Highlight reels and visual summaries of key projects (Docker, Worksoft, CA, and more).

 ---